 When clients invest money, they’re going to pay for it.
 That’s a fact.
 Whether they do it themselves or hire a financial advisor, they’re going to pay someone.

-401(k)s charge fees and have administrative expenses.
+A 401(k) charge fees and has administrative expenses.
 Commission broker-managed accounts often contain commission-based fees and administrative fees.
-Even fiduciary investment advisors who are by law required to act in a client’s best interest charge fees for managing money.
+Even fiduciary investment advisors, who by law are required to act in a client’s best interest, charge fees for managing money.

 Clients should be asking themselves — How much am I paying and what am I receiving in return? and Which of my retirement assets are being charged a fee and which are not?

 Obviously, as dedicated financial professionals we should be compensated — whether it’s through commissions earned or fees assessed.
 But the value delivered should be equal to or greater than the amount we receive in compensation.

 Every 1% that clients pay in fees is 1% less they keep.
 If they’re paying 2% in fees and averaging 7.5% in return, then they net 5.5%.
 That may not sound like a big deal, however, compounded over time, the negative impact of fees can really add up!

 Here’s another consideration.
 Which assets are getting dinged with fees, and which are not?
 Suppose there’s a 65-year old transitioning into retirement, and she has $350,000 in an old 401(k) at a previous employer.
 And let’s say the total fees on the account add up to 1%... she’ll be paying $3,500 annually on this account.